-Nobody knows what following Jesus will entail when we say, "yes" to Jesus' invitation.
-Many people like to wear crosses, bearing the cross is a bit different.
-Wearing a cross, keeping one in your pocket, can be a helpful reminder of what Jesus is saying - his followers are to take up the instrument of their own destruction - and to follow him.
+Nobody knows what following Jesus will entail when we say, "yes" to Jesus' invitation to be his disciple.
+Many people like to wear a cross as an act of devotion or as a way of silently proclaiming their allegiance to Christ, but bearing the cross is a bit different.
+Wearing a cross or keeping one in your pocket, can be a helpful reminder of what Jesus is saying - his followers are to take up the instrument of their own destruction - and to follow him.
 German theologian and pastor Dietrich Bonhoeffer (1906-1945) grasped what Jesus was saying in these verses and that's why he wrote in his book The Cost of Discipleship, "When Jesus calls a man, he bids him come and die."
-Our true self is found not in self-preservation, but self-giving and self-sacrifice.
+Our true self is found not in self-preservation, but in self-sacrifice.
 This is one of the great truths of the Christian life.

-Self-denial is not part of our culture's image of the good life.
+Self-denial is not part of our culture's image of a good life.
 Self-denial is not self-loathing or self-hate.
 Self-denial is not just about giving up things.
-What Jesus is talking about is an orientation to our life that is not focused on self at all - not self-fulfillment, self-esteem, or even self-emptying.
-Rather Jesus' call to discipleship is based on faith in Christ and the vindication of God.
+What Jesus is talking about is an orientation to our life that is not focused on self at all.
+Rather Jesus' call to discipleship is based on setting our mind on Christ, following him daily, and trusting in the ultimate vindication of God.

 Jesus asks for total commitment from his followers.
-Total commitment facilitates success.
 Dying to self, losing our life, leads to living for Jesus and finding our true destiny as a daughter or son of God.
 Denying our self means enabling God to live through us and love through us.
-This leads to a better life than we can create on our own.
-John Wesley (1703-1791) who was an 18th century pastor, theologian and evangelist and the leader of a revival movement within the Church of England known as Methodism was asked what religion he preached and what it was good for.
-His answer is an example of why we want to lose our life to find it in Christ.
+This leads to a better life than you can create on your own.
+John Wesley (1703-1791) who was an 18th century pastor, evangelist, and the leader of a revival movement within the Church of England known as Methodism was asked what religion he preached and what it was good for.
+His answer is an example of why you want to set your mind on divine things.
 He replied: "I do preach to as many as desire to hear, every night and morning.
 You ask, what I would do with them: I would make them virtuous and happy, easy in themselves, and useful to others.
 Whither would I lead them?
 To heaven; to God the Judge, the Lover of all, and to Jesus the Mediator of the new covenant.
 What religion do I preach?
 The religion of love; the law of kindness brought to light by the gospel.
 What is this good for?
 To make all who receive it enjoy God and themselves: to make them feel like God; lovers of all; contented in their lives; and crying out at their death in calm assurance, "O grave, where is thy victory!
 Thanks be unto God, who giveth me the victory, through my Lord Jesus Christ."

-Losing our self-centered life to follow Jesus on a cross-centered, Christcentered life requires humbly submitting to and depending upon God which opens us up to a greater life than we can imagine or achieve on our own.
-As Christians we are to deny ourselves, take up our cross, and follow Jesus in our time and place.
-Choosing to be a disciple on Jesus' terms is something we all must decide for ourselves.
-The great Russian writer Leo Tolstoy (1828-1910) wrote, as a walkway of wood built across a swamp; if you step off it, you will plunge into a swamp of misunderstanding and evil.
+Losing our self-centered life to follow Jesus requires humbly submitting to and depending upon God which opens us up to a greater life than we can imagine or achieve on our own.
+As Christians we're to deny ourselves and follow Jesus in our time.
+Choosing to be a disciple of Jesus on the narrow road that leads to life is something each of us must decide for ourselves.
+Writer Leo Tolstoy (1828-1910) wrote, "The right path in life is very narrow, but it is important to find it.

+You can understand it, as well as we can understand it, as a walkway of wood built across a swamp; if you step off it, you will plunge into a swamp of misunderstanding and evil.